 We all know there are many beautiful churches all over Mexico.
 However, la Barca de la Fe is not the typical Catholic church you find anywhere.
 It’s shaped like a boat!
 It reminds some people of Noah’s Ark in the Bible.

 It’s found in Tlaxco, Tlaxcala in central Mexico.
 Originally, it was intended to represent the Santa María ship, one of the first Spanish ships to arrive in Mexico.
 The truth is, it’s 3 times as big!

 The interior is decorated with Aztec, Maya, Tlaxcaltecan, and Olmec motives.
 Both the exterior and interior of this church are different from what you see in any other church.
 Whether you’re Catholic or not, make space in your itinerary to drop by.

 Cuatro Ciénegas is a small town located in the northern state of Coahuila.
 One of its main peculiarities is that it’s located in a desert region but hosts a series of springs that create lakes.

 There are about 150 species that are endemic to the region, including turtles, fish, crustaceans, and stromatolites.

 You can also visit the white dunes made of calcium sulfate.
-They are the largest of its kind in Mexico and the third-largest in the American continent.
-Just take your shoes off and enjoy the sand in your feet.
+They are the largest of their kind in Mexico and the third-largest in the American continent.
+Just take your shoes off and enjoy the sand on your feet.

 Have you ever seen pink water?
 Did you even know such a thing existed?
-Well, you can see that in Yucatan.
-Las Coloradas (the Red Ones, in Spanish) is located in Rio de Lagartos, Yucatan and is one of the most instagrammable places ever.
+Well, you can see that in Yucatán.
+Las Coloradas (the Red Ones, in Spanish) is located in Rio Lagartos, Yucatán, and is one of the most instagrammable places ever.

 The water is pink due to its high salt concentration along with the algae, plankton, and brine shrimp that inhabit it.
 Although it’s prohibited to enter the water, it’s a must-visit in the area.
 It’s one of those unique places in the world.
 You won’t be disappointed.